 * Several county child protective services in Oregon have hired a part-time domestic violence advocate who also works part-time in a shelter, while other counties include a domestic violence worker in weekly case-staffing meetings.

-* The Children’s Institute International and the Wilshire Division of the Los Angeles Police Department work together to provide the youngest victims of domestic violence with help through Project Emergency Response Intervention Network (ERIN).
+* The Children’s Institute International and the Wilshire Division of the Los Angeles Police Department work together to help the youngest victims of domestic violence through Project Emergency Response Intervention Network (ERIN).
 Trained staff can provide 24-hour help, including crisis intervention and follow-up services to children who have witnessed, or are injured in, a domestic violence situation.

 * The Women’s Center and Shelter of Pittsburgh (WC&S), and the Children’s Mental Health Project have joined forces to provide counseling services to children who have been exposed to domestic violence.
 WC&S helps to bring psychiatrists, social workers, and other professionals to children at six shelters in Allegheny County to provide evaluation, family counseling, and group services in hopes of preventing these children from becoming victims or abusers.